cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 #### Decentralisation theatre

-Difference between architectural decentralization & "democracy".
+Difference between architectural decentralisation & "democracy".
 Separate concerns of platform control and platform development.

+makes it look decentralised to the SEC

 cite Jaron Lanier

 #### Abdication of responsibility

-convenient for companies which ICO'd and now want to do something else no one at fault, no legal contract
+convenient for companies which ICO'd and now want to do something else turns out the token didn't make any sense after all

+no one at fault, no legal contract
 'the community' can do it!
 some of this is genuine, participation is good, permissionless collaboration too,